kimmlee/dataeng_interview_exercise2/README.md

 ## Your Task

-You are provided with a starting Docker Compose file:
+You are provided with a starting Docker Compose file (by cloning it from this got repository):
 `docker-compose.yml`, which by default is configured to use CPU only without taking advantage of the available GPUs on the VM.

 Your two main tasks are to:

+## Pre-Interview
+- Familiarise yourself with the project and `git clone` into a remote working directory

 #### 1. Configure Docker Containers to Use GPUs
 - Modify the provided Compose file to enable **GPU support**.
 - Create two isolated **Ollama containers**, each configured to run a different LLM.